jenniferdo2211/Clean-Code-Summary/chapter2-meaningful-names.md

 ```
 MAX_STUDENTS_IN_CLASS is far easier to search for.

-___
+---

 #### DON'T:
 ```
 Customer c = new Customer();
 ```
-Letter 'c' is presented everywhere, it's hard to locate directly to the variable.__
+Letter 'c' is presented everywhere, it's hard to locate directly to the variable.<br /
 EXCEPTION: we still can use single-letter variable ONLY IF it is local variable inside a short methods

 #### DO: